Abeikud/WeEvents/README2.md

 ## ⏱ Suggested Milestones

+- Week 1 (Pick your group): Make your group of 3 people from your lab section.

-- Week 1 (Design): Define your system, sketch class diagram, write initial tests.
+- Weeks 2 (Design): Define your system, sketch class diagram, write initial tests.

-- Week 2 (Implementation): Build core features and data structures.
+- Week 3-5 (Implementation): Build core features and data structures. **Remember to use TDD to test throughout development!**

-- Week 3 (Testing & Reports): Add recursive feature and reports.
+- Week 6 (Final Testing & Reports): Add recursive feature and reports.

-- Week 4 (Polish & Presentation): Finalize tests, documentation, and demo.
+- Week 7 (Polish & Presentation): Finalize tests, documentation, and demo.

 ---